AbhayVAshokan/leetify/README.md

 ## Deployment

 - The project is deployed on [Render](https://render.com)'s Hobby plan (free) with the [Supabase](https://supabase.com) free plan.
-The project can be deployed on any platform supporting the deployment of Next.js projects.
+It can be deployed on any platform of your choice.
 - Please follow the following steps if you need to deploy the project on your
   own:
   1. Fork the repository.
 This step is optional.
 Fork the repository if you